- 4-in-1 screwdriver

 Look for salt problems

 Check for salt problems in the brine tank.
-Start by pushing a broom handle down into the salt to break up salt bridges (like a dome), blocking salt from dropping to the bottom of the tank.
+Start by pushing a broom handle down into the salt to break up water softener salt bridges (like a dome), blocking salt from dropping to the bottom of the tank.
 If too little salt gets dissolved, the resin bed won’t get clean and the water won’t get softened.

 Also, when the salt level is low (or at least once a year), check for a crust of salt mush at the bottom.
 This thick salt paste doesn’t dissolve well, reducing the salinity of the brine solution, and needs to be removed.